mistakelly/Data-structure-and-algorithm-in-python/README.md

 # ARRAY

 lets talk bout arrays, wat are arrays ?? array are a type of Datastructure that stores elements in a contigous memeory location.

+characteristics of arrays

+1. arrays store codes in contigous block